 Treatment is predominantly with corticosteroids, which are usually administered only to patients with active disease.
 Unfortunately distinguishing active disease superimposed on chronic fibrotic changes is difficult and criteria are controversial 5.

 Pulmonary involvement is responsible for the majority of morbidity and mortality in patients with sarcoidosis.
 The overall mortality rate is approximately 5%, with patients who present insidiously faring worse than those who present with an acute onset 1,3.
-Likelihood of resolution depends stage of disease at presentation 3:
+Likelihood of resolution depends on the stage of disease at presentation 3:

 - stage I: 60% resolution within 1-2 years